eclab/grains/info/grains.md

 And if the CONTROL\_RATE is too high, you'll start getting audible clicks in your sound due to updateAudio(...) sitting and waiting for updateControl(...) to finish.

 The Filtered PWM is also not very good for soft sounds.
 If you've got a large amplitude sound wave, it's great.
-If it dwindles to a very soft wave, you'll here weird whiny and noisy distortion.
+If it dwindles to a very soft wave, you'll hear weird whiny and noisy distortion.

 MIDI applications have a big advantage over non-MIDI applications here, because you don't have to poll for changes in pitch in every call to updateControl(...), so you don't have to do mozziAnalogRead(...) and do frequency conversion etc.  Instead, you just check for incoming MIDI messages, and if there are none, you're done.
 You only change pitch when a MIDI message comes in.
 This makes MIDI both simpler and faster, which is valuable here (and pitch is stable, so your frequency table can be very small, just one frequency for each semitone).